How To Recognize Horse Colors - Page 1

 Tiger stripes on the back of the front legs of a dun horse.
 Tiger stripes are also called zebra stripes.

-A gray horse has colored body hairs that that are mixed in with white hairs.
-Most commonly, the colored body hair colors are black so that when they are mixed with the white hairs the horse displays a characteristic gray color.
+A gray horse has colored body hairs that are mixed in with white hairs.
+Most commonly, the colored hairs are black so that when they are mixed with the white hairs the horse displays a characteristic gray color.
 Although not everyone looks closely enough to notice it, gray horses have black skin (as opposed to white horses which have pink skin).

 Gray horses are born a dark color and gain more white hairs as they age.
 A dark gray horse, then, is usually a young horse, while lighter grays are usually older.
 Most gray horses become completely "grayed out" at around age 9 or 10, meaning they don't get too much lighter in color after that (this rule of thumb is general, however, and may not always be accurate).
 Gray horses can vary in color dramatically from the time they are born until the time they are grayed out.
 Some people call older, lighter colored gray horses white, and while the confusion is understandable the horse is still properly classified as a gray.